nboldhq/docs/src/api/best-practices.md

 ## Handle responses effectively

-Depending on the requests you make to SalesTim API, your applications should be prepared to handle different types of responses.
+Depending on the requests you make to nBold API, your applications should be prepared to handle different types of responses.
 The following are some of the most important practices to follow to ensure that your application behaves reliably and predictably for your end users.

 ### Handling expected errors